TheDeFiQuant/openbook-v2-cli/README.md

 ### Get OpenOrders Accounts (OOA)

-Fetch OpenOrders accounts for an owner.
+Fetch OpenOrders accounts for an owner to validate the creation of your OOA and to check which OOAs you have.

 ```sh
 npx ts-node cli.ts getOOA <OWNER_PUBLIC_KEY> [--market <MARKET_PUBLIC_KEY>]